 Brought to you by the EHSS Library Learning Commons

 Just a friendly reminder – if you have some time to spare, browse through one of our many library databases and learn something new!
-Try out the Follett Shelf for fiction online.
-All usernames and passwords can be found on p.23 of the agenda.
+Try out Destiny Discover for fiction e-books.
+All usernames and passwords can be found in your student agenda.

 Don’t forget the wealth of resources available through the Toronto Public Library site.
 Get your Summer read on and click here to register for the TD Summer Reading Club 2017.
 Browse the Book Clubs & Writers’ Groups for other opportunities to read over the summer.

 The Earl Haig Library Learning Commons will be open from 8:30 a.m. – 1 p.m. for quiet, independent study during exams.

 See below for the exam schedule and study tips:

 Have time for a distraction?
 Browse through one of our many library databases and learn something new!
 Try out the Follett Shelf for fiction online.
 All usernames and passwords can be found on p.23 of the agenda.
 Best of luck on your exams!